thesw4rm/ivao_facilities_aggregator/README.md

 2. Edit the fields with relevent info (change region to two letter code, ex. `"region": "xa"`).
 For now please make sure it is lowercase
 3. Edit `webdriver.Firefox(firefox_binary=...)` to use Chrome/Firefox, whichever browser you have, and change the `firefox_binary` to the path to your browser executable.
     - If you don't know that path, replace that line with `webdriver.Firefox()` or `webdriver.Chrome()` and pray it works.
-    - Note, you will need geckodriver/chromedriver in your PATH.
+    - Note, you may need geckodriver/chromedriver in your PATH.
 This will require some googling if you are not familiar with the process.
 4. Run `python3 main.py` and let it finish
 5. Run `python3 clean.py` to format the data.
 Change up that file if you know Python and want to format differently
 6. Run `python3 search.py` to perform the example search.
 Change it up to search for different stuff